Bodhi312/Elk_Stack_project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting in bound traffic to the network.

-- What aspect of security do load balancers protect?
-Load balancer can seemless distribute traffic to a website and spread the load over multiple severs ensuring high availability.
+Load balancer can seamlessly distribute traffic to a website and spread the load over multiple severs ensuring high availability.
 The load balancer sits offers security by sitting in between the client and the server and you can apply various controls and rules on the load balancer.
 This adds an addtional layer of security.

-- What is the advantage of a jump box?
-A jump box is a secure computer that has resticted access to connect to it.
+A jump box is a secure computer that has restricted access to connect to it.
 This is the computer admins would typically log into before making any administration to any of the other machines in the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-- Filebeat watchs for system logs and collects log events.<br>
+- Filebeat watches for system logs and collects log events.<br>
-- Metricbeat records meticts and statistics from the systems and services running on a machine.
+- Metricbeat records metricts and statistics from the systems and services running on a machine.

 The configuration details of each machine may be found below.